AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Performances.rst

 Once again the case of a laminar premixed flame with harmonic perturbations is employed.
 On a single node, the case is similar to the one used in the previous section.
-To perform the weak scaling study (characterising the ability of the solver to scale up while keeping the same amount of work per compute unit), the dimentions of the computational domain are increased by a factor 2 in :math:`x` and :math:`y` alternatively as the number of compute nodes is doubled.
+To perform the weak scaling study (characterising the ability of the solver to scale up while keeping the same amount of work per compute unit), the dimensions of the computational domain are increased by a factor 2 in :math:`x` and :math:`y` alternatively as the number of compute nodes is doubled.
 The periodicity of the initial conditions allow to ensure that the amount of work per node remains constant.